As the NFL moves on without him, former Seahawks receiver Doug Baldwin has a new passion

 Baldwin said last season was particularly tough because he was “coming to grips with my mortality, in a sense.
 But projects like the community center, they drive me in other ways.
 I stay focused.”

-When he was a youngster in Gulf Breeze, Florida, Baldwin found fellowship and purpose in a community center run out of a Salvation Army.
+When he was a youngster in Gulf Breeze, Fla., Baldwin found fellowship and purpose in a community center run out of a Salvation Army.
 He wants to give kids here that same opportunity, but he envisions the Renton center being a hub for all ages and backgrounds.

 “When I walked into that building as a kid, you knew everybody there, and they knew you,” he said.
 “It was just an environment where you felt safe, which on top of everything else was probably most important, because when you feel safe, you’re free to explore, you’re free to be curious, free to learn.
 You’re free to fail and still know that someone’s there to pick you up and to help you and support you moving forward.”